dentonescu/cv-samples/wifiequ/api/README.md

 ## Endpoints
 - ✅ `GET /api/v1/channels` → most recent channel aggregates (implemented)
-- ✅ `GET /api/v1/stats` → daemon metadata and config summary (implemented)
+- ✅ `GET /api/v1/stats` → daemon metadata and config summary (requires `X-API-Key`)
-- ⏳ `GET /api/v1/channels/stream` → Server-Sent Events feed of channel readings (planned)
+- ✅ `GET /api/v1/channels/stream` → Server-Sent Events feed of channel readings (implemented)

 Contract changes should update both the YAML and the generated HTML so clients and ops have a consistent view.

 ## Status
-- `GET /api/v1/channels` and `GET /api/v1/stats` are live in the Linux daemon; both honour `log.daemon.json` for optional JSON logging.
+- `GET /api/v1/channels`, `GET /api/v1/stats`, and the SSE stream are live in the Linux daemon; all honour `log.daemon.json` for optional JSON logging.
-- SSE remains staged in the contract; handlers will land once the streaming transport is ready.
+- `/api/v1/stats` now enforces an API key through the `X-API-Key` header (`access.token.stats` in `wifiequd.conf`).
-- Header-based API keys are documented but not yet enforced, so clients can call endpoints without credentials until that future milestone lands.
+- `/api/v1/channels` and the SSE stream remain open for public access.
 - Schema linting and contract tests remain on the roadmap.

 ## Related